LinkedInLearning/power-bi-integrating-ai-3918467/README.md

-# COURSENAME
+# Power BI: Integrating AI
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course `Power BI: Integrating AI`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![lil-thumbnail-url]